 Available in a wide range of price points, acrylics are used by beginners and professional artists.
 Their versatility makes them the perfect choice for everything from crafts to fine art canvases.
 So whether you are just getting started or are a creative looking for new materials, we're broken down the best acrylic paint brands on the market today.

 How to Pick the Best Acrylic Paint for Your Artistic Practice

 When determining the acrylic paint that you’ll use, there are several key factors to consider: quality, permanence, viscosity, and hue.
-Here's a quick rundown on how they affect the medium.
+Here's a quick rundown of how they affect the medium.

 Many art supplies—including acrylic paints—come in two grades: professional (or artist) and student quality.
 The professional version of an acrylic paint brand is going to be the superior product; there will be more color offerings available, and the pigments will be more saturated and look better once applied.

-So, why wouldn’t you opt for artist grade supplies?
+So, why wouldn’t you opt for artist-grade supplies?
 One big reason is that they’re more expensive than the student version.
-If you’re just starting out with acrylic paint and aren’t sure if you’ll continue, then it might be worth it to test the waters with student grade.
+If you’re just starting out with acrylic paint and aren’t sure if you’ll continue, then it might be worth it to test the waters with student-grade paints.
 Once you’re sure that you love acrylics, upgrade to the professional version.

 Permanence, also known as lightfastness, is how much the color of a paint will fade over time after it’s exposed to light.
 “Over time” doesn’t mean a week—we’re talking about 20 years.
 Generally, acrylic paints have higher permanence ratings than other types of media, so they’re likely to stay the same hue for a long time.
 Paints of low permanence are called fugitive colors, and you should generally avoid them unless you have a specific use for them.